HugoDataAnalyst/poGORealDataAnalysis/README.md

 Nests in to map visualization as a geofence?
 Add ditto logic?

+Add JS to scroll to the creation of the visuals; ✔

 Clear queryscript.py and update it with the update table statements for the needed queries of the league ranks;✔